Rural Ireland's Census 2022 comeback — population, remote work and recovery

 What Census 2022 shows about rural demographics

-- Population recovery in the west: Counties that had been losing population for years — including Leitrim, Roscommon, and parts of Mayo — recorded population growth in Census 2022 for the first time since the 1970s in some areas.
-Remote working is the primary driver.
+- Population recovery in the west: Counties like Leitrim, Roscommon, and parts of Mayo had lost population for years.
+Census 2022 recorded growth in some of these areas for the first time since the 1970s.
+Remote working is the main driver.

 - Education gap narrowing: Third-level attainment in rural counties has risen sharply since 2016.
-While the gap to Dublin and Wicklow remains significant, counties like Galway (including rural areas), Clare, and Kilkenny now approach national averages — driven by return migration and remote worker in-flows.
+The gap to Dublin and Wicklow remains, but counties like Galway, Clare, and Kilkenny now approach national averages.
+Return migration and remote worker in-flows are driving this.

 - Older age profile: Rural Ireland has a higher median age than urban Ireland.
-The challenge of retaining young people — particularly 18–34-year-olds — is visible in Census 2022 age pyramids for the most rural EDs in Leitrim, Mayo, and Donegal.
+Census 2022 age pyramids show the challenge of retaining young people — particularly 18–34-year-olds — in the most rural EDs in Leitrim, Mayo, and Donegal.

-- Household size declining: Average household size in rural areas has fallen toward the national average as older inhabitants age in place and the historic pattern of large families continues to change.
+- Household size declining: Average household size in rural areas has fallen toward the national average.
+Older inhabitants age in place, and the historic pattern of large families continues to change.

 Remote work and rural repopulation

-The 2022 census was the first to capture home-based working as a significant phenomenon.
-The electoral divisions with the highest remote working rates are concentrated in two areas: south Dublin (where highly-paid professionals work from home) and the rural west — particularly Leitrim, Roscommon, and west Galway.
+The 2022 census was the first to capture home-based working as a major trend.
+The EDs with the highest remote working rates fall into two areas: south Dublin — where highly-paid professionals work from home — and the rural west, especially Leitrim, Roscommon, and west Galway.

-This represents a structural shift.
-Towns like Carrick-on-Shannon, Boyle, and Strokestown have seen increased residential demand — visible in housing market data and in Census 2022 occupancy and household formation figures.
+This marks a structural shift.
+Towns like Carrick-on-Shannon, Boyle, and Strokestown have seen higher residential demand.
+Census 2022 occupancy and household formation figures reflect this change.

 Agriculture and rural employment

-Agriculture remains a significant employer in the most rural EDs.
-Census 2022 shows that EDs in Roscommon, Leitrim, Mayo, and Donegal with high agricultural employment also have the highest home ownership rates and the lowest median ages in children — family farm succession remains a social stabiliser in these areas.
+Agriculture remains a major employer in the most rural EDs.
+In Roscommon, Leitrim, Mayo, and Donegal, EDs with high agricultural employment also have the highest home ownership rates and the lowest median ages in children.
+Family farm succession acts as a social stabiliser in these areas.

-Manufacturing and food processing are the other major rural employers — concentrated in county towns.
-The IDA-anchored pharma and medtech clusters in towns like Sligo, Athlone, Clonmel, and Carlow provide well-paying employment that anchors the surrounding rural catchment.
+Manufacturing and food processing are the other big rural employers, concentrated in county towns.
+IDA-anchored pharma and medtech clusters in Sligo, Athlone, Clonmel, and Carlow provide well-paying jobs that support the surrounding rural catchment.

 Explore rural Ireland on the map